 You don’t have to give these cookies away!
-Go ahead, make a batch for yourself, you don’t even need to wait for Christmas – make them any time with whatever candy coated chocolate or chocolate chips you have.
+Go ahead, make a batch for yourself, you don’t even need to wait for the holidays – make them any time with whatever candy coated chocolate or chocolate chips you have.

-I’m just saying, they also make cute Gifts from the Kitchen.
+They truly make a perfect Gift from the Kitchen.
 All the details and sample labels are below.

 Pro Tip: To show off the green, red and white candies on the surface, save a few to add to the top of each cookie before baking.
 If you mix them all in, they’ll still be delicious, but they’ll be covered in batter and won’t stand out.